 In this section

-Maintaining high-quality and safe health and social care is our top priority in preparing for the possibility of a no-deal Brexit.
+Maintaining high-quality and safe health and social care remains our top priority now that we have left the EU.

-At this stage, we do not anticipate any immediate impact on day-to-day NHS or social care services as a result of the UK leaving the EU.
-Local care and hospital services will continue to work as normal and we do not expect planned or emergency operations to be cancelled in the event of a no deal Brexit.
+We do not envisage any significant disruption to the day-to-day running of the NHS or social care services as a result of the UK leaving the EU.
+Local care and hospital services will continue to work as normal.
 This includes A&E care, social care, GP and dentist services.

 If you have any concerns about your medicines or your regular prescription, you should talk to your local pharmacist in the first instance.

 EU citizens have always been, and will continue to be welcome in Wales.
-EU nationals play a valuable role in providing health and social care services in Wales and we value each person and the work they do in health and social care.
+Our EU colleagues play a valuable role in providing health and social care services in Wales and we value each person and the work they do.

-From March 30, 2019, EU citizens and their families living in the UK can apply for the Home Office’s Settled Status scheme.
+EU citizens and their families living in the UK need to apply to the Home Office’s EU Settlement Scheme by 30 June 2021.
 This will mean they can continue to live and work in Wales following the UK’s departure from the EU.